When your boss is an algorithm

 "The app is their boss," Dubal told Morning Edition's A Martinez.
 "But unlike a human boss who you can negotiate with or withhold information from, the algorithms know so much about these workers."

-Uber denies using drivers' personal data to set their pay rates.
+Uber says workers who drive electric vehicles get a $1 bonus per ride, but the company does not use drivers' personal data to set their pay rates.
 "Uber does not personalize fares to individual drivers, and a driver's race, ethnicity, acceptance rate, total earnings, or prior trip history are not considered when calculating fares," a spokesperson writes in a statement.
 A representative for Lyft calls Dubal's paper "biased", saying it relies on cherry-picked data and debunked anecdotal information.

 Personalized digitized pay is already the new normal in some workplaces, according to Dubal, and it's begun to attract attention from regulators.